Defect Line Coarsening and Refinement in Active Nematics

-In this Letter, we show transitional dynamics towards and between dynamic steady states of 3D active nematic turbulence, as distinctly determined by the coarsening and refinement of a network of topological defect lines and loops.
+In this Letter, we show transitional dynamics from initial configurations towards a dynamic steady state and also between dynamic steady states of 3D active nematic turbulence, as distinctly determined by the coarsening and refinement of a network of topological defect lines and loops.
 We construct an analytical model of the collapse or growth of a single defect loop and then generalise it to the coarsening/refinement of the full 3D defect network.
 The approach provides analytic insight into the effective phase ordering kinetics towards dynamic steady states, as triggered by changes in the main material parameters, such as activity or even nematic elasticity and viscosity.
 While the notion of self-propelled defects is unique for active nematics, the demonstrated coarsening-refinement indicates possible universal behaviour applicable to different physical systems, including cosmic string dynamics.

 Active nematics are described by the experimentally supported~\cite{DuclosG_Science367_2020,WoodhouseFG_PhysRevLett109_2012} mesoscopic active nematodynamic formulation~\cite{CoparS_PhysRevX9_2019,CarenzaLN_ProcNatlAcadSci116_2019}.
-The approach is based on the coupled dynamics of two main fields --- the velocity field $\vec{v}$ and the nematic order parameter tensor Q with the director $\vec{n}$ as the main eigenvector.
-Flow field is determined by the active propulsion due to the active stress that is proportional to $\text{Q}$~\cite{HatwalneY_PhysRevLett92_2004}, and by the viscous coupling to the nematic order, whereas the dynamics of Q is determined by the interplay between the dissipative relaxation towards the equilibrium and coupling to the material flow.
-Specifically, we solve this model by using a hybrid lattice Boltzmann algorithm with the results given in units of mesh resolution $\Delta x$, tensorial elastic constant $L$, and rotational viscosity $\Gamma$ (for more on modelling and parameters see Supplemental Material (SM)).
-Indeed, such numerical approach was shown to reproduce different structural and dynamical features of multiple experimental two-dimensional~\cite{DoostmohammadiA_NatCommun9_2018,ZhangR_NatCommun7_2016} and three-dimensional active nematic systems~\cite{DuclosG_Science367_2020,KrajnikZ_SoftMatter16_2020,BinyshJ_PhysRevLett124_2020}.
+The approach is based on the coupled dynamics of the two main fields --- the velocity field $\vec{v}$ and the nematic order parameter tensor Q with the director $\vec{n}$ as the main eigenvector.
+Flow field is determined by the active propulsion due to the active stress that is proportional to $\text{Q}$~\cite{HatwalneY_PhysRevLett92_2004}, and by the viscous coupling to the nematic order, whereas the dynamics of Q is determined by the interplay between the dissipative relaxation towards the equilibrium and coupling to the material flow (SI).
+We solve this model by using a hybrid lattice Boltzmann algorithm with the results given in units of mesh resolution $\Delta x$, tensorial elastic constant $L$, and rotational viscosity $\Gamma$.
+Such numerical approach was shown to reproduce different structural and dynamical features of multiple experimental two-dimensional~\cite{DoostmohammadiA_NatCommun9_2018,ZhangR_NatCommun7_2016} and three-dimensional active nematic systems~\cite{DuclosG_Science367_2020,KrajnikZ_SoftMatter16_2020,BinyshJ_PhysRevLett124_2020}.